Maine Halibut Niçoise

 Put the potatoes in a large pot and cover with water.
 Season generously with salt and bring to a boil.
 Reduce the heat so that the water simmers; cook the potatoes until fork-tender, 20 to 25 minutes.
 Drain the water and let the potatoes cool to room temperature.
 Cut them into quarters.

-Make the macerated shallot vinaigrette: combine the shallots and rice vinegar and allow to macerate for at least 20 minutes or up to overnight.
+Meanwhile, make the macerated shallot vinaigrette: combine the shallots and rice vinegar and allow to macerate for at least 20 minutes or up to overnight.
 Whisk in the olive oil and pepper.
 You could store this in your fridge for up to a week, but you’ll get the freshest, brightest flavor if you use it within 24 hours.
 This recipe makes about 1/2 cup of vinaigrette.

 In a small bowl, toss the potatoes, green beans, and tomato with enough of the macerated shallot vinaigrette to coat the vegetables.
 Season with salt and pepper to taste.